 Transitions are uncomfortable by nature.
 We’ll find ways to keep you grounded, build resilience, and manage the fear that comes with stepping into the unknown.

 The first step is untangling what’s really going on beneath the surface.
 Are you grieving the past?
 Afraid of the unknown?
 Questioning your identity?
-Naming the emotions (even the contradictory ones) makes them easier to navigate.
+Naming the emotions makes them easier to navigate, even if they don't seem to make any kind of sense.

 Change can make you feel powerless, but you don’t have to stay stuck.
 We’ll identify what’s within your control and create a plan that makes this transition feel like something you’re actively shaping, rather than something that’s just happening to you.

-Whether it’s a new role, relationship, or stage of life, we’ll work on balancing who you were with who you’re becoming—so you don’t feel like you’re losing yourself in the process.
+Whether it’s a new role, relationship, or stage of life, we’ll work on balancing who you were with who you’re becoming.
+Life transitions can change and reshape you, but they don't have to erase you.

 Change doesn’t have to mean losing your footing.
 It can be an opportunity to step into something bigger, stronger, and more aligned with who you are.